Can I Refuse a Nurse Case Manager?

 Nurse case managers are part of the workers’ comp process, hired by L&I or your employer.
 They might seem helpful at first, claiming to be the bridge between you, your doctor, and the insurance.
 But don’t be fooled.
 Their main goal isn’t to speed up your recovery.
 Their main goal is to speed up your case.
 So they often push doctors to end your care and benefits early.
-It’s crucial to know your rights regarding these nurse case managers.
+You and your claim will benefit if you know your rights regarding these nurse case managers.

 There are Two Types of Nurse Case Managers

 Both types are introduced to your case with the same line: “They’re here to help manage workers’ compensation claims and your treatment to ensure everything goes smoothly.”
-Their real job is to keep health care costs down for the insurer or your employer.
-This can mean less care for you.
+Their real job is to keep health care costs down for the insurer or your employer, This means less medical care and possibly less time loss for you.

 Depending on your employer’s insurance, you might have to deal with one of two types of nurse case managers:

-- L&I Nurse Case Managers: These nurses work directly for the Department of Labor and Industries (L&I).
-They are assigned to your case by the state.
-When L&I does this, it is generally to assist with complicated and severe medical situations.
-Most of these nurse case managers are good people trying to help.
+• L&I Nurse Case Managers: These nurses work directly for the Department of Labor and Industries (L&I).
+The state assigns them to your case.
+L&I generally does this to assist with complicated and severe medical situations.
+Most of these nurse case managers are good people.
+There is a good chance they may help you.

-- Self-Insured Employer Nurse Case Managers: Nurse case managers hired by self-insured companies are generally there to spy on you, come between you and your doctor, report back to the employer, and help close your claim.
+• Self-Insured Employer Nurse Case Managers: Nurse case managers hired by self-insured companies are there to spy on you, come between you and your doctor, report back to the employer, and “assist with the closure of your claim.

 The Reality of Nurse Case Managers